Mighty Long Fall

-Her fingers momentarily froze on the keypad.
+Madeline’s fingers momentarily froze on the keypad.

 No one should be on this floor but her.

-With a sudden flurry she pressed the last digits.
+With a sudden flurry, she pressed the last digits.

 "I asked for ONE NIGHT to make it up to you," Scott bellowed as Madeline attempted to scramble away from him.